-- provide incomplete documentation and/or communicate false or modified data; - use deceit which could lead Public Entities into error; - deposit waste outside the "Temporary Landfill" and hand over special waste, as defined in the current internal regulations, to suppliers appointed to transport the same which are not included in the list of Companies authorised to manage waste available on the company intranet or to unauthorised operators in the event of waste from finance leases; - authorise the purchase, or in any case authorise the financial leasing of real estate or and/or moveable property that do not conform to legal provisions and regulations in force; - authorise the sale or the use of real estate and/or moveable property through finance leases that do not conform to legal provisions and regulations in force, save for any exceptions limited to cases where the asset is not given to the end user as contemplated in internal regulations.
+- provide incomplete documentation and/or communicate false or modified data; - use deceit which could lead Public Entities into error; - deposit waste outside the "Temporary Landfill" and hand over special waste, as defined in the current internal regulations, to suppliers appointed to transport the same which are not included in the list of Companies authorised to manage waste available on the company intranet or to unauthorised operators in the event of waste from finance leases; - authorise the purchase, or in any case authorise the financial leasing of real estate or and/or moveable property that do not conform to legal provisions and regulations in force; - authorise the sale or a new lease for real estate and/or moveable property through finance leases that do not conform to legal provisions and regulations in force, save for any exceptions limited to cases where the asset is sold to a professional (supplier with proven knowledge and experience, authorised dealer, etc.), relieving Intesa Sanpaolo S.p.A. of all legal liability.